AdobeDocs/marketo.en/help/marketo/getting-started/setup/setup-steps.md

    >[!CAUTION]
    >
    >Email and Landing Page CNAMEs must be different.
-Also, avoid CNAMEs like ‘track’ or ‘link.’
+Also, avoid CNAMEs like 'track' or 'link.'
 It is often flagged as spam

    To find your Marketo tracking link, go to the **Admin** area.